HalloweeM 45: The Vinyl Frontier

 We welcome teens and tweens to participate in almost all of our WeeM activities; activities not appropriate for younger attendees will be highlighted as such in the program guide (e.g., Pretentious Drinking).
 The Epicurean Experience will be offered again this year.
 Strike up a conversation in Hospitality or join in a game in the Games Room!
 We’ve even reserved the prime early slots in the costume parade for participants under 21, though you are welcome to stick around as long as your parents allow.

-Due to its huge popularity with our Tween and Teen crowd at previous WeeMs, we offered WEREWOLF every single night and may do so again during this year’s HalloweeM.
+Due to its huge popularity with our Tween and Teen crowd at previous WeeMs and our Monthly Gatherings, we offer the social deduction game WEREWOLF every single night.
 If you’re not familiar with the rules to this game already, you can learn the basic rules here, courtesy of Looney Labs (one publisher that offers a pre-made version of the game).
-We will also be offering an "Under 21 Only" Werewolf tournament on Saturday evening.

 Kids Ages 8 and Under: